-The SWHS reported harvest for the general category of "rockfish", and the charter vessel logbook recorded rockfish harvest in three categories - pelagic, yelloweye, and other non-pelagics.
-DSR are part of the "non-pelagic" category.
+The SWHS reported harvest for the general category of "rockfish" (all species combined), and the charter vessel logbooks mandatory reporting of rockfish harvest in three categories - pelagic, yelloweye, and other nonpelagics.
 Recreational rockfish harvest is typically estimated in numbers of fish.
-Estimates of the 2011 harvest are not yet available from the statewide harvest survey, but the 2010 estimates were 105,565 fish in Southeast and 118,476 fish in Southcentral Alaska.
-The average estimated annual harvest for the most recent five-year period (2006-2010) was 99,667 rockfish (all species) in Southeast Alaska and 106,378 fish in Southcentral Alaska.
+Estimates of the 2012 harvest are not yet available from the SWHS, but the 2011 estimates were 109,157 fish in Southeast and 102,279 fish in Southcentral Alaska.
+The average estimated annual harvest for the prior five-year period (2006-2010) was 99,667 rockfish (all species) in Southeast Alaska and 106,378 fish in Southcentral Alaska.